 8th November Tyne Theatre & Opera House, Newcastle

 7th December Christmas Show, Stockton (SOLD OUT)

 DID YOU KNOW?

-- Cattle & Cane have accumulated 10 million Spotify streams, thanks in part to playlists like New Music Friday UK, Your Coffee Break, Fresh Folk, Your Office Stereo and Feelgood Pop.
+- Cattle & Cane have accumulated over 10 million Spotify streams, thanks in part to playlists like New Music Friday UK, Your Coffee Break, Fresh Folk, Your Office Stereo and Feelgood Pop.

 - Joe and Helen’s music has featured on shows including Sunday Brunch, Made In Chelsea, The Only Way Is Essex, Avenida Brasil and MTV’s Catfish, as well as on BT TV Music and Vintage TV.

 - The lyrics to one of their tracks were printed in Middlesbrough FC’s home-shirts in the 2018/19 season: https://www.mfc.co.uk/news/infant-hercules-takes-pride-of-place-on-new-boro-shirts